stardog-union/knowledge-kits/examples/music/readme.md

 # Getting Started

-To view the data model for this Kit in Explorer, select a connection and install it in the section "Install this Knowledge Kit?", on the top of this page.
-Then, click the `Visualize` button.
+To view the data for this Kit, click **Open in Explorer** under **Try It Out**.
+This opens a read-only view so you can inspect the schema and browse sample instance data—no install required.
+In Explorer, click Search with an empty Search bar to see the data model.
 You should see something like this:

 ![Music Schema](https://stardog-knowledge-kits.s3.amazonaws.com/music-schema.png)

+When you’re ready to run your own SPARQL queries, click **Open in Studio** under **Try It Out**.

 ## Understanding the Schema